SVN Repository Server Load Balancing and Synchronization

 Deny from all

-Allow from *IP-ADDR-OF-MASTER*
+Allow from *IP-ADDR-OF-MAIN*

 <Location /svn/project>

-# Launch (backgrounded) sync jobs for each slave server.
+1. #!/bin/sh REVISION=${2} # Launch (backgrounded) sync jobs for each worker server. svnsync copy-revprops http://*IP-ADDR-OF-WORKER*/svn/project-proxy-sync ${REVISION} &

-# Launch (backgrounded) sync jobs for each slave server
+2. #!/bin/sh # Launch (backgrounded) sync jobs for each worker server svnsync sync http://*IP-ADDR-OF-WORKER1*/svn/project-proxy-sync &

 Now the basic configuration is finished.
 Depending on your needs and system you can extend the configuration with authentication and authorization, handling of lock/unlock requests and the handling of connection problems during the synchronization or a write operation.
-In any case it is necessary to realize at least read access at the slave servers and read/write access at the master server for all users.
+In any case it is necessary to realize at least read access at the worker servers and read/write access at the main server for all users.
 The authentication needs to match across all servers and also needs to be synced.
 The implementation of the authentication and authorization needs to be performed corresponding to your authentication system.